Yuhala/image-processing-cpp/README.md

 - The image resulting from each operation is generated in the `output.pgm`
 - Below is a list of some of the operations provided by the program and how you can test them on images.
 ### Logic Operations (6)
-- Image binarization based on Otso's thresholding algorithm: `./app otsuBinarize images/lena.pgm`<br/>
+- Image binarization based on Otsu's thresholding algorithm: `./app otsuBinarize images/lena.pgm`<br/>

 ![alt-lena](ImageProcessing/fig/lena.png) ![alt-lena-otsu](ImageProcessing/fig/otsubin.png)